Robert Benchley: Education

 Benchley enrolled at Harvard University in 1908, again with Duryea's financial help.
 He joined the Delta Upsilon fraternity in his first year, and continued to partake in the camaraderie that he had enjoyed at Phillips Exeter while still doing well in school.
 He did especially well in his English and government classes.
 His humor and style began to reveal themselves during this time: Benchley was often called upon to entertain his fraternity brothers, and his impressions of classmates and professors became very popular.
 His performances gave him some local fame, and most entertainment programs on campus and many off-campus meetings recruited Benchley's talents.

-During his first two years at Harvard, Benchley worked with the Harvard Advocate and the Harvard Lampoon.
+During his first two years at Harvard, Benchley worked with the publications Harvard Advocate and the Harvard Lampoon.
 He was elected to the Lampoon's board of directors in his third year.
 The election of Benchley was unusual, as he was the publication's art editor and the board positions typically fell to the foremost writers on the staff.
 The Lampoon position opened a number of other doors for Benchley, and he was quickly nominated to the Signet Society meeting club as well as becoming the only undergraduate member of the Boston Papyrus Club at the time.

 Along with his duties at the Lampoon, Benchley acted in a number of theatrical productions, including Hasty Pudding productions of The Crystal Gazer and Below Zero.
-He also held the position of κροκόδιλος for the Pudding in 1912.
+He also had the position of κροκόδιλος (Crocodilos) for the Pudding in 1912.
 Benchley kept these achievements in mind as he began to contemplate a career for himself after college.
-Charles Townsend Copeland, an English professor, recommended that Benchley go into writing, and Benchley and future Benchley illustrator Gluyas Williams from the Lampoon considered going into freelance work writing and illustrating theatrical reviews.
-Another English professor recommended that Benchley speak with the Curtis Publishing Company; but Benchley was initially against the idea, and ultimately took a position at a civil service office in Philadelphia.
-Owing to an academic failure in his senior year due to an illness, Benchley would not receive his Bachelor of Arts from Harvard until the completion of his credits in 1913.
+Charles Townsend Copeland, an English professor, recommended that Benchley become a writer, and Benchley and future Benchley illustrator Gluyas Williams from the Lampoon considered doing freelance work writing and illustrating theatrical reviews.
+Another English professor recommended that Benchley speak with the Curtis Publishing Company; but Benchley was initially against the idea, and ultimately accepted a job at a civil service office in Philadelphia.
+Owing to an academic failure during his senior year due to an illness, Benchley would not receive his Bachelor of Arts from Harvard until the completion of his credits in 1913.
 His shortcoming was the submission of a "scholarly paper" – which Benchley eventually rectified by a treatise on the U.S. – Canadian Fisheries Dispute, written from the point of view of a cod.
-He took a position with Curtis shortly after he received his diploma.
+He took a position with Curtis soon after he received his diploma.